chitraflorid/angular-routing/readme.md

 ###### Configuring ui.router

 Remember in Rails we had a `config/routes.rb` file with all of the routes defined in it.
-Here, we put the `routes` inside a `config` module.
+Here, we put the `routes` inside a `.config` module.

 Let's add `.config` to our `app.js`: